 Without finding a good partner, or spotting a takeover target, the best course of action would be to grow the trading business naturally.
 You could increase your product mix and try to sell them to your existing customers.
 Or you could opt to increase your geo-coverage, but I normally would not encourage this because of the extra commitment.
 I am all for freedom.

-I hope you see all the advantages of starting a trading business as compared to other alternative.
+I hope you see all the advantages of starting a trading business as compared to other alternatives.
 Go ahead to start a blog if you want, but if you want to see faster results, this should be the best way to go.
-Make your entrance as hassle free as possible.
+Make your entrance as hassle-free as possible.
 Remember to follow the money, regardless of the stage that you hit.

 If you like my thoughts, please help me to share this post.
 Who knows, more people might escape the clutch of the rat race by your sharing.